What is new in Wallarm node (if upgrading an EOL node)¶

 If following the Infrastructure as Code (IaC) approach, you may need to use the cloud-init

 script to deploy the Wallarm node to AWS.
-Starting from release 4.0, Wallarm distributes its AWS cloud image with the ready‑to‑use cloud-init.py
+Now, Wallarm distributes its AWS cloud image with the ready‑to‑use cloud-init.py

 script.